apache/flink/docs/index.md

 ## External Resources

-- **Flink Forward**: Videos of talks from past conferences are available at the [Flink Forward](http://flink-forward.org/) website.
+- **Flink Forward**: Talks from past conferences are available at the [Flink Forward](http://flink-forward.org/) website, and on [YouTube](https://www.youtube.com/channel/UCY8_lgiZLZErZPF47a2hXMA).
 [Robust Stream Processing with Apache Flink](http://berlin.flink-forward.org/kb_sessions/robust-stream-processing-with-apache-flink/) is a good place to start.

 - **Training**: The [training materials](http://dataartisans.github.io/flink-training/) from data Artisans include slides, exercises, and sample solutions.